Chanapato/Data-Analyst-Portfolio/Excel/Readme.md

-# Retail Portfolio Optimization: Margin & Supply Chain Risk
+# Retail Portfolio Optimisation: Margin & Supply Chain Risk
 ## Executive Summary
 This project is a Full Portfolio Health Check of a 100-SKU furniture range.
 By shifting the focus from simple sales volume to total land cost, I built a diagnostic tool to evaluate how shipping cost, manufacturing delays, and product quality impact the bottom line.